sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct/1000 - query-tips.md

 Troubleshooting
 ----

-- If you're not getting the answer you expect, you can view the source text for an LLM's answer highlighted in the document.
+- You can view the source text for an LLM's answer highlighted in the document.
 In the Sensible Instruct editor, click the **Location** button in the output of a query field to view its source text in the document.
 For more information about how location highlighting works and its limitations, see [Location highlighting](doc:query#notes).

   ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/changelog_August2023_location.png)
 - For information about troubleshooting error messages, see [Confidence signals](doc:confidence).